KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 - Accessible: yes
 - Element + children focusable: yes (⚠️)

-**Verdict:** 👍 Great to visually hide something while preserving it for assistive technologies.
+**Verdict:** 👍 Great to visually hide text content while preserving it for assistive technologies.

 ## The `aria-hidden` attribute

 The [`aria-hidden` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute), when set to `true`, hides the content from the accessibility tree, while keeping it visually visible.
-That is because no browser applies default styles to elements `aria-hidden="true"` (which is a good thing).
+It stays visible because browsers do not apply styles to elements with `aria-hidden="true"` so this only impacts the accessibility tree.

 {% info %} It is important to note that any focusable elements within an element with `aria-hidden="true"` remains focusable, which can be a big problem for screen readers.
 Make sure there are no focusable elements within such container and that the element itself is also not focusable either (see the [fourth rule of ARIA](https://www.w3.org/TR/using-aria/#fourth)). {% endinfo %}